zhihaohaoran/GPGS/README.md

 **This is the anonymous code repository for ICML2025 submission paper: GP-GS: Gaussian Processes for Enhanced 3D Gaussian Splatting **

+## 😛 Abstract
+3D Gaussian Splatting has emerged as an efficient photorealistic novel view synthesis method.
+However, its reliance on sparse Structure-from-Motion (SfM) point clouds consistently compromises the scene reconstruction quality.
+To address these limitations, this paper proposes a novel 3D reconstruction framework Gaussian Processes Gaussian Splatting (GP-GS), where a multi-output Gaussian Process model is developed to achieve adaptive and uncertainty-guided densification of sparse SfM point clouds.
+Specifically, we propose a dynamic sampling and filtering pipeline that adaptively expands the SfM point clouds by leveraging GP-based predictions to infer new candidate points from the input 2D pixels and depth maps.
+The pipeline utilizes uncertainty estimates to guide the pruning of high-variance predictions, ensuring geometric consistency and enabling the generation of dense point clouds.
+The densified point clouds provide high-quality initial 3D Gaussians to enhance reconstruction performance.
+Extensive experiments conducted on synthetic and real-world datasets across various scales validate the effectiveness and practicality of the proposed framework.
 ## 😊️ Pipeline

 ![teaser](assets/overview.png)